Home

 For example, the string "╔[\xFE]╗" may be displayed as ╔[■]╗.
 This means that box-drawing characters can be mixed with UTF-8 in general, which is useful for backward compatibility.
 If you rely on this behaviour, though, you may get unexpected results: for instance, "\xC4\xBF" is a valid UTF-8 sequence and is displayed as Ŀ instead of ─┐.

-One of the issues of Unicode support is the existence of multi-width characters and combining characters.
+One of the issues of Unicode support is the existence of double-width characters and combining characters.
 This conflicts with Turbo Vision's original assumption that the screen is a grid of cells occupied by a single character each.
 Nevertheless, these cases are handled in the following way:

 Here is an example of such characters in the Turbo text editor: Wide character display